Vacuum | Definition, Etymology, Synonyms & Antonyms

 How is a vacuum cleaner able to remove dirt and debris?

 In space, there is a near-vacuum environment, which affects how spacecraft operate and astronauts live.
-Understanding vacuum conditions helps in designing equipment and technology that can function effectively in space.
+Understanding conditions helps in designing equipment and technology that can function effectively in space.

 Why do objects fall in a vacuum?

-In a vacuum, there is no air resistance to oppose the motion of falling objects.
+There is no air resistance to oppose the motion of falling objects.
 Thus, objects in a vacuum fall with the same acceleration due to gravity, regardless of their mass, as described by the principles of free fall.

 How does a vacuum flask (thermos) work?

-A vacuum flask consists of two layers of glass separated by a vacuum.
+It consists of two layers of glass separated by a vacuum.
 This design minimizes heat transfer by conduction and convection, allowing liquids inside to maintain their temperature for extended periods.

 Explore A-Z Nouns List: